powergun/hsFP/monad/README.md

 So already we have a way to **go between our own type and the combination** we used previously!
 That's gotta be useful somehow.

+### Either monad's early-termination

+see src/Either/Bind.hs

+this example documents the early-termination characteristic of Either
+monad: if the computation runs inside Either monad, any Left value will cause early-termination, without the caller doing any exception handling at all